About

 This is where you input your diagram code.
 Refer to the next section for more details on the document structure.

-The editor provide syntax check for standard YAML document but not for the diagram specific syntax.
+The editor provides syntax checking for standard YAML documents but not for diagram-specific syntax.

-You can refer to the YAML 1.2 specification for the language detail.
+You can refer to the YAML 1.2 specification for language details.

-You can get a detail of the error by hovering the mouse on the error mark.
+You can get details of the error by hovering the mouse over the error mark.

 Render

-This space will contain the render of your document.
+This space will contain the rendering of your document.

-You can drag the diagram by clicking and dragging the mouse.
+You can pan the diagram by clicking and dragging with the mouse.

 You can also use the mouse wheel to zoom in and out.

-If your render fail, you will have a notification of the error in the top right corner
+If your render fails due to an error in your document code, you will see an error notification in the top right corner.

 Icon Explorer